microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 2 - Save To-Do List/User Story 2 - Load To-Do List from File.md

 <br/>

 #### 2. Run the application
 Now let's see this application in action.
 Open the terminal and navigate to the folder where your `app.py` file is located.
-Run the application by typing `python app.py` and pressing the `<ENTER>` key or simply click the play button in the top-right corner of the Visual Studio Code window.
+Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top-right corner of the Visual Studio Code window.

 - When you start the program you should automatically see the list of to-do items previously saved in the file.